tlswg/tls13-spec/draft-ietf-tls-rfc8446bis.md

-The primary goal of TLS is to provide a secure channel between two communicating peers; the only requirement from the underlying transport is a reliable, in-order, data stream.
+The primary goal of TLS is to provide a secure channel between two communicating peers; the only requirement from the underlying transport is a reliable, in-order data stream.
 Specifically, the secure channel should provide the following properties:

 * Authentication: The server side of the channel is always